leondz/garak/docs/source/contributing.generator.rst

     🦜 loading generator: Replicate: meta/llama-2-70b-chat
     >>>

 Excellent!
-Now let's try a test generation:
+Now let's try a test generation (remember to do the export of the API token using a real token):

 .. code-block:: bash